BrowserWorks/Waterfox-Android/README.md

 ### Setting raptor manifest flag

-To set the raptor manifest flag in Nightly, Beta and Release variants, add the following to `<proj-root>/local.properties`:
+To set the raptor manifest flag in Release variant, add the following to `<proj-root>/local.properties`:

 ```sh
 raptorEnabled